Town Hall exhibition space

 We know our readers are passionate about great photography, this was the idea behind the camera club to give members a unique opportunity to have their images published, and to bring together the cream of the region’s amateur photographers.

 The club has been running for a year and a half now and we have over 500 Facebook members from across the North East, we have members of all abilities from complete beginners to some of the best in the region!

-The exhibition is just a small selection of images from our talented photographers, all images can be purchased and if you are interested then you can contact me at email@example.com.
+The exhibition shared a small selection of images from our talented photographers, all images in the exhibition could be purchased and if you are interested then you can contact me at email@example.com.